 Earlier in the morning, Queen Letizia held a video conference with representatives of the National Federation of Sports Facilities and Gyms (FENID) to learn how the crisis caused by COVID-19 is affecting a sector that provides sports services to more than 5.5 million people and generates more than 214,000 jobs, in a total of 4,743 sports centres and gyms in Spain.

 One of the objectives of the companies associated with FNEID is to fight sedentary lifestyle and obesity, especially that which affects minors and young people, by promoting physical activity, improving people’s health and quality of life.
-Established in 1997, FNEID is the national business association that represents companies and entrepreneurs in the sports facilities and gyms sector whose economic activity is aimed at offering and providing services related to physical exercise and health, the sports leisure and sports physical practice.
+Established in 1997, FNEID is the national business association that represents companies and entrepreneurs in the sports facilities and gyms sector whose economic activity is aimed at offering and providing services related to physical exercise and health, sports leisure and sports physical practice.
 FNEID has been representing the sports facilities sector, the Fitness industry and sports services related to health for more than 20 years.

 A video of the meeting.

 Later on, Queen joined her husband King Felipe for a videoconference with the Spanish Confederation of Commerce (CEC), in which they discussed the concern of the local commerce sector in this difficult time as it is going through the consequences of the COVID pandemic- 19, both at present and in the short and medium-term.

 According to the CEC, after two months in which the majority of establishments in the sector have remained closed, with no income and facing fixed costs, the situation in the sector is critical.
 Without effective aid and a plan to reactivate demand, the CEC estimates that 20% of the sector will close its doors.

 They were informed about the need for an economic support plan to be established during the restart of the activity.
 Felipe and Letizia made a commitment to help CEC to overcome the crisis.
 We might see them undertaking a couple of engagements for CEC in the future.